Introduction and overview

 Figures

 In Germany alone, about 10% of the population (around 7.9 million people) have a recognized severe disability.
-They use the Internet more often than average because there are fewer obstacles on the Internet than in "normal" life.
+They use the Internet more intensively than average because the hurdles on the Internet are lower than in "normal" life.
 Accessible websites are essential for this group of people.

 About 30% of the population suffers from visual impairment, motor impairments, lack of concentration, or they are non-native speakers of a language.
 Accessible websites are necessary for this group of people.